stonefl/stonefl.github.io/_posts/2020-10-29-connect-power-bi-desktop-to-oracle-database-through-ldap-jdbc-connection-string.md

 * Click the **Load** button to load the `DBservicename` in the **DB Service**, if it cannot load, you can copy and paste the `DBservicename` from JDBC URL.
 * **Test** the connection, if succeffuly, click the **Save** button.

-After create the new connection, if you expand the left panel, you will find the **Connection Details** of the new LDAP connection, shown as the highlighted area below:
+After creating the new connection, if you expand the left panel, you can find the **Connection Details** of the new LDAP connection, shown as the highlighted area below:
 ![connect_to_oracle_db]({{site.baseurl}}/img/post/connect-oracle-database_1.png)

 The **Connection Details** has the following format: